harlyq/aframe-harlyq-components/components/aframe-uv-transform-component/README.md

 ---
 **offset**: vec2 = `0 0`

-Offset in UV coords for translating this texture
+Offset in UV coords for translating this texture.
+0 is for no-offset and 1 represents a 100% offset

 ---
 **pivot**: vec2 = `.5 .5`